What are Blue Chip Stocks? Smart Ways to Invest In The Best?

 What is the difference between blue chip stocks and penny stocks?

 The main difference between blue chip stocks and penny stocks is risk.
-Blue chip stocks tend to be large, established companies that are less likely to experience drastic price swings.
+Blue chip stocks tend to be large, established companies less likely to experience drastic price swings.
 On the other hand, Penny stocks are small-cap companies with a lower market capitalization that are more volatile, less liquid, and manipulated by market makers.

 5 tips for investing in blue chip stocks?